Everspace/Excellent-Homebrew-Approach/content/Pages/House Rules.md

 * Every artifact gains 1 "free" evocation at every essence level.
 This includes already released ones.
 * Evocations are "as good" as ~1-2 dice off of equal essence solar charms if you are resonant.
 * Attunements are like a (Dot rating -1) solar charm.
+* The stunt for crafting an artifact carries throughout an extended craft.
+If you write me a little paragraph or two about how you make the thing (as a short story) you get an automatic 3 point stunt to carry through.

 # Time